andrewjm/compost_denton/notes/NOTES.markdown

 ## Custom Featurs

+NOTE: We have a problem, it costs $50/mo to use PostGIS on Heroku. (source)[https://addons.heroku.com/heroku-postgresql#standard-0]

 ### Collecting more Sign up data

 * Get necessary data on sign up form (other than credit card/stripe things)